6.51%.

 Frequently Asked Questions

-How much does my credit score affect my mortgage rate?
 Substantially.
 According to Experian data, improving your credit score from 620 to 760 can reduce your rate by roughly 0.75–1%, saving approximately $56,000 in interest on a $350,000 loan over 30 years.
 Even moving from 720 to 760 often unlocks better pricing tiers with most lenders.

-Should I wait for rates to drop before buying?
 Waiting for rates to fall is a market-timing strategy — and nobody consistently gets it right.
-Most economists project 30-year rates falling toward 5.9–6.3% through late 2026, but that's not guaranteed, and home prices could rise in the interim.
-The better question: does the purchase make financial sense at today's rate?
+Forecasts still cluster around modest improvement rather than a return to 2020-2021 rates, but inflation, Treasury yields, lender spreads, and home prices can move against you.
+The better question: does the purchase make financial sense at today's payment?
 If yes, you can always refinance later if rates improve significantly.

-How many lenders should I get quotes from?
 At minimum, three.
 Five is better.
 Freddie Mac research shows each additional quote reduces your rate by an average of 0.1%, and doing all applications within a 14-day window counts as a single credit inquiry.
 The time investment is roughly 2–3 hours total; the financial return can be $3,000–$10,000+ in lifetime savings.

-What's the difference between pre-qualification and pre-approval?
 Pre-qualification is an informal estimate based on self-reported information — it's not worth much to sellers.
 Pre-approval involves a lender pulling your credit and verifying income and assets, resulting in a conditional commitment letter.
 Pre-approval is what sellers want to see and gives you an accurate rate quote for your actual financial profile.

-Is it worth paying discount points to lower my rate?
 Only if you plan to keep the loan long enough to recover the upfront cost.
 Each point costs 1% of the loan amount and typically saves 0.25% in rate.
 Divide the point cost by your monthly savings to find your break-even in months.
 If you'll stay longer than that, points make sense.
 If there's meaningful probability you'll move or refinance within 5 years, skip them.

-What are lender credits and should I take them?
 Lender credits are the inverse of points — the lender pays some of your closing costs in exchange for a higher rate.
 This reduces upfront cash needed but increases your monthly payment and total interest.
 They're most useful when you're cash-constrained at closing or plan to move or refinance relatively soon.

-Can I negotiate my mortgage rate?
 Yes.
 Lenders routinely match or beat competitor quotes when presented with a written Loan Estimate.
 If you have a preferred lender but another lender quoted you 0.25% lower, show them the competing quote.
 Many lenders will match it or get close.
 This works particularly well with credit unions, community banks, and mortgage brokers who have discretion on their margin.

 Your Checklist Before Applying